Madis0/mc-language-porter/README.md

-# MC language port
+# MC language mappings

-Ports a language based on mappings made in https://gitlab.com/Madis0/mc-language-map
+Creates mappings between Java Edition and Bedrock Edition strings to improve portability.
+Does not port the translations by itself.